dsi-agpt/minibus-skeleton/README.md

 ##Access control lists

 Considering the small number of users typically authorized in such applications, Minibus offers a rudimentary ACL system, based on a file and two roles.
-Provide a file designed as follows and specify its path in minibus local configuration file:
+Create a permissions file designed as follows and specify its path in minibus local configuration :

 ```
 alice=admin
 bob=guest
 ```

-In case you would add new routes to the application via your Jobs module, allow  admin and/or guest role to use them in /minibus-skeleton/module/Jobs/config/acl-roles-config.php
+In case you would add new routes to the application via the Jobs module, allow  *admin* and/or *guest* role to use them in */minibus-skeleton/module/Jobs/config/acl-roles-config.php*

 ```php
 return array (